southalc/podman/REFERENCE.md

 Data type: `String`

-State of the resource.
-Valid values are 'present' or 'absent'. (present)
+State of the resource, which must be either 'present' or 'absent'.

 Default value: `'present'`